QuinnTracy1129/todolist/README.md

-# Basic todo list using (MERN with REDUX)

-Step by step installion for local computer
+# Step by step installion for local computer

 1. clone repository